ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 ### Field Type name

-To retrieve Field Type name, implement `eZ\Publish\SPI\FieldType\Nameable` as an extra service, and register this service using the tag `ezpublish.fieldType.nameable`.
+To be able to generate Content item name when the Field is part of a name schema or a url schema, implement `eZ\Publish\SPI\FieldType\Nameable` and register this service using the tag `ezpublish.fieldType.nameable`.

 The method `eZ\Publish\SPI\FieldType\Nameable::getFieldName` will be used to retrieve the name.